yuuire/guide/understanding/email-security.md

 Email aliases can be used for various purposes.
 Some of them include:
 - hiding your email address,
 - getting rid of spam and phishing attempts,
-- bypassing newsletters which could be forces on the user,
+- bypassing newsletters which could be forced on the user,
 - organising your inbox,
 - creating multiple email addresses for different purposes.
 :::